-Winter Lice Prevention – Tips for Preventing a Winter Lice Infestation
+Winter Lice Prevention – Tips for Preventing a Winter Head Lice Infestation

-Back to school time II—the January one when kids come back from vacations to school and day care—usually coincides with another lice outbreak in many communities.
+Back to school time Part 2 — January is when kids come back from vacations to school and day care — usually coincides with another lice outbreak in many communities.
 This is partially because families exchange more than presents over the holidays.
 Close contact with family members near and far can cause an easy way to exchange lice.

 Lice don’t jump.
 So, the problem is not that lice jump from the hair onto the coat or hat and jump back to the next wearer’s head.
 However, they do crawl from head to head during a close hug or selfie.